omni-network/omni/docs/docs/pages/introduction/what-is-solvernet.md

 Cross-chain integrations typically require months of development time.
 SolverNet removes these roadblocks with a plug-and-play SDK that gives developers the ability to scale their app across multiple networks in just days.
 This means faster deployment, quicker access to new users, and more time spent on improving products rather than worrying about cross-chain complexities.

 Adding cross-chain functionality often requires only **~100 lines of TypeScript code** using the Omni SDK.
-You can see practical examples in the [Demos section](/guides/demos/eigenlayer.mdx) (link points to the first demo).
+You can see practical examples in the [Examples section](/guides/examples/symbiotic.mdx) (link points to the first example).

 ### No Smart Contract Changes Needed